 There’s also a large ferry boat that travels from the Transportation and Ticket Center to the front entrance of the Magic Kingdom.
 If you are parking at the Magic Kingdom, you’ll park at the Transportation and Ticket Center and take either the monorail or ferry to the front entrance of the park.

 I always love taking the boat wherever possible.
 It’s usually a pretty short trip, and it’s always enjoyable.
 When visiting the Magic Kingdom, you could also take the boat in the morning and the monorail on the way back.

-The iconic monorails are available to guests visiting Magic Kingdom and Epcot.
-There are several loops – one from Epcot to the Transportation and Ticket Center (TTC), and one looping around the Magic Kingdom, Contemporary, the TTC, the Polynesian, and the Grand Floridian.
+The iconic monorails are available to guests visiting the Magic Kingdom and Epcot.
+There are several loops – one from Epcot to the Transportation and Ticket Center (TTC), and one loop around the Magic Kingdom, Contemporary, the TTC, the Polynesian, and the Grand Floridian.

 There’s also an express monorail that goes from the TTC to the Magic Kingdom.
 My kids have always loved riding the monorail, so even if we aren’t at a monorail resort, we always try to ride it at least once during our trips.

 The monorails do fill up during peak times.
 Strollers don’t have to be folded up, so that can definitely make it easier if you are traveling with little kids.
 When my kids were in a double stroller, I loved staying at the Magic Kingdom resorts on the monorail because it made our trips to the theme parks so much easier.

 This relatively new option at Walt Disney World is also the cutest!
 Minnie Vans have arrived at Walt Disney World, and they are absolutely adorable.
 Unlike the other types of Disney transportation, Minnie Vans come with an additional fee.